 Copán Ruinas is tiny but jam-packed with tourists and the services that come with them.
-Because the number one tourist attraction in Honduras is right on the town’s doorstep, most offerings are of the mediocre but overpriced variety (case in point: laundry is $1 per pound).
+Because the number one tourist attraction in Honduras is right on the town’s doorstep, most offerings are of the mediocre but overpriced variety (case in point: laundry was US$1 per pound).
 We visited Copán Ruinas on two different occasions and found a few finds that stand out from the rest.

 About a mile and a half above the center of Copán Ruinas lies one of the most noteworthy hotels in Honduras.
 Hacienda San Lucas is the 100-year-old home of the Cueva family, whose patriarch was a passionate amateur archaeologist and instrumental in early protection and exploration of the remains of the Mayan city of Copán.